software-architects/time-cockpit-documentation/doc/project-time-tracking/billing.md

 > [!NOTE]
 Prices of generated invoice items can be changed.
 If so, the updated total of all invoice items is reflected in the invoice the invoice item belongs to.

-## How to Create an Invoice

-For billing the default data model of time cockpit contains the list **Management – Billing – Unbilled Time Sheets**.
-The list is similar to the default list for timesheet entries, but contains an additional filter for billable and not billed hours.
-In the default data model you can call the `Create Invoice` action, which allows to allocate time sheet entries to an invoice.
-For generating an invoice please proceed as follows:

-1. Open the list **Unbilled Time Sheets**
-1. Mark all time sheets you want to assign to your invoice
-1. From the **Actions** menu choose **Create Invoice**
-1. Enter your invoice data

-When you execute **Create Invoice** all selected time sheets get assigned to the new invoice/invoice items.
-That means that you are able to generate e.g. a time sheet journal for an invoice in the default list for Zeitbuchungen by filtering for an invoice number.
-After assigning time sheet entries to an invoice, they are automatically marked read-only.
-Thus, time sheets entries cannot be modified by mistake after billing.

-Hourly rates for customers or projects can change over time.
-For this reason the action **Create Invoice** copies the concrete valid hourly rate into field `APP_HourlyRateBilled`.
-This field is also used in the calculated field `APP_Revenue` which shows you the revenue time sheet entries generated.

-TODO: Video

-> [!NOTE]
-Until version [2023-10](~/doc/release-notes/2023-10.md), time cockpit could only aggregate time bookings into invoices.
-The time bookings assigned to an invoice were no longer editable by users.
-With version 2023-10, this functionality was expanded to allow the creation of multiple invoice items for a single invoice.
-As a result, the total invoice amount is now calculated based on the sum of all invoice items.

 ## Custom Invoice Items and Articles